Everything You Need to Know About Employee Write-Up Forms

 - Showing up to work under the influence

 These written warnings are often addressed in the format of an employee write-up form.
 The form serves to hold the employee accountable, as well as create a paper trail of disciplinary action.
 This form will contain the reasoning behind the write-up, clear action on how to improve the behavior, a goal for the employee, and a consequence if this goal isn’t met.

 Importance of employee write-up forms

 - Write-ups help prevent lawsuits - Having a disciplinary paper trail in place can help reduce and eliminate wrongful termination lawsuits from terminated employees.
-This is because the write-up serves as a written document proving that the organisation has taken multiple steps in attempting to help the employee change their behaviour.
-This formal document proves that the organisation took every step possible to prevent termination.
+This is because the write-up serves as a written document proving that the organization has taken multiple steps in attempting to help the employee change their behaviour.
+This formal document proves that the organization took every step possible to prevent termination.